SehajveerSingh2005/zen-wireframe-2.0/CONFIG.md

 3. Set sensible default values
 4. Group related preferences logically
 5. Test preferences thoroughly to ensure they work as expected

+## New Features in Wireframe 2.0

+### Border Radius Controls
+Wireframe 2.0 introduces comprehensive border radius controls for different UI elements:
+- Webview border radius: Control the corner radius of the web content area
+- Window border radius: Adjust the corner radius of the browser window
+- Tab border radius: Customize the corner radius of browser tabs
+- Essentials border radius: Modify the corner radius of essential UI elements like bookmarks and extensions

+### Typography Options
+The theme now supports multiple font options with the `wireframe.font` preference:
+- SF-Pro: Apple's system font
+- Bricolage: Bricolage Grotesque font
+- GeistMono: Clean monospace font
+- JetBrainsMono: Developer-focused monospace font
+- SUSE: Clean sans-serif font
+- SUSEMono: Monospace variant of SUSE

+### Favicon Background Control
+You can now disable the background for favicons in the essentials toolbar using the `zen.theme.essentials-favicon-bg` preference.

+### Window Control Radius
+Enhanced customization options for macOS style window controls with the `wireframe.macos.controls.radius` preference.

+### Fullscreen and Maximized Mode Fixes
+Fixed border radius issues when the browser is in fullscreen and maximized modes, ensuring consistent styling across all window states.